ovgu-nit/paindetection/README.md

-# ENABLING Project Website
+# Paindetection Project Website

-This is the website for the ENABLING (Resilient Human-Robot Collaboration in Mixed-Skill Environments) research project, funded by the European Regional Development Fund (ERDF).
+This is the website for the paindetection projects at NIT funded by the German research foundation (DFG).

 ## About the Project

-ENABLING addresses the development of AI methods to complement human and robot skills.
-The project focuses on:
+The pain detection projects at NIT focus on improving the pain detection with the goal of developing a reliant and robust system.
+This should be achieved by focusing on the following points:

-- Robust recording of affective user states
+- Improving state of the art models
-- Semantic environment analysis
+- Analysing further modalities
-- Intention-based interpretation of user actions
+- Comparison of self-report vs. expert report labels
-- Research into generative models for complex behavior
+- Creating a real world dataset based on patients in the IMC after abdominal surgery

 ## Website Features